-In this way Fintech is a great leveller.
+In this way, Fintech is a great leveler.
 Customers, however unfairly, expect the same range of services from a small firm as they do a larger one, and technology allows David to compete with Goliath on a far more even footing.

 Fintech has only just got started

 The rise of Fintech has opened up a world of possibilities.
 Businesses can offer more services than ever and for a fraction of the price of what it would have cost before.

 Entrepreneurs need to view keeping up to date with Fintech developments as a vital part of their daily life.
 Being aware of the latest opportunities and developments within the field will only improve your business and help you stay at the forefront of your market.